 Here, Cooperative did not provide evidence to Department that any of the items for which Cooperative sought a refund were "depreciable repairs or parts" as defined in the Information Guide.
-Department specifically informed Cooperative that a copy of Cooperative's depreciation schedule was necessary to process Refund 1.
-Cooperative did not provide any depreciation schedules or personal property tax returns to permit Department to verify the items claimed to be eligible for the refund actually qualified as "depreciable repairs or parts."
-Instead, Cooperative only submitted bare invoices in support of Refund 1.
+In fact, Cooperative informed Department it would not submit any depreciation schedules or personal property tax information to permit Department to verify the items claimed to be eligible for the refund actually qualified as "depreciable repairs or parts."

+Instead, Cooperative only submitted bare invoices in support of its three refund claims.
 Despite Cooperative not meeting its burden, Department allowed a refund on sales and use tax on items Department felt qualified as "depreciable repairs or parts."
 Again, due to Cooperative's decision not to request a formal hearing, there is no bill of exceptions or hearing transcripts for this Court to examine with regards to Department's findings.
 Moreover, Cooperative has still not provided any evidence it is entitled to the tax refund.
 The Court cannot, based on only the invoices provided by Cooperative, decipher which repairs or parts are depreciable and entitled to a refund.
-Therefore, based on the current record before the Court, Department's partial denial of Refund 1 is affirmed in its entitety.